atotic/gesturion/README.md

   Serious implementation.
 Covers most of the usual gestures.
 I am having a hard time navigating TS/Svelte code.
 Gestures are dispatched as events.
 I am curious how they do memory management.
 Not using pointercapture.

 ## DONE
-Apr-30 EffectCleaner is now configurable.
+May-1 Collapse for testFramework so I can see tests on iOS May-1 Multiple gestures on same element are now exclusive Apr-30 EffectCleaner is now configurable.
 It gests initialized in gestureEffect constructor.
 Apr-30 SwipeLeft/Right unify to SwipeHorizontal
 Apr-30 test.description can be used as name